devsacti/ITservice/README.md

 Generally, if human user clicks or inserts the certain URL,

-then, URL(or 'internet address') calls the functions of WEB-APP
+then, URL(or 'internet address') calls the function of WEB-APP

 and function provides html documents which is, in other words, Front-End

-more specifically, "index" page like index.jsp, index.mustache, ...
+more specifically, "index page"  like index.jsp, index.mustache, ...

 ### the related : URL vs URI
 abbr